Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: AIT Condition and Its Implications in ANINCE Models

-The following proposition states the above phenomenon in the linear model. \begin{Proposition}[Non-testability of Exclusion Restriction in Linear Models] Let $X$, $Y$, and $Z$ be the treatment, outcome, and candidate IV in a linear model (Equation \eqref{Eq-Linear-model}), respectively.
-Suppose that $X$, $Y$, and $Z$ are correlated and that the sample size $n \to \infty$ holds.
+The following proposition states the above phenomenon in the linear model. \begin{Proposition}[Non-Testability of Exclusion Restriction in Linear Models] Let $\quad$ $X$, $Y$, and $Z$ be the treatment, outcome, and candidate IV in a linear model (Equation \eqref{Eq-Linear-model}), respectively.
+Suppose that $X$, $Y$, and $Z$ are correlated.
 If $Z$ satisfies the exogeneity condition, regardless of whether $Z$ violates the exclusion restriction condition or not, then $\{X, Y||Z\}$ always satisfies the AIT condition. \end{Proposition}

 \begin{proof} This proof is straightforward.
 The auxiliary variable $\mathcal{A}_{X \to Y||Z}$ shares no common noise terms with candidate IV $Z$, whether the noise terms are Gaussian or non-Gaussian.
 By the Darmois-Skitovich theorem \citep{darmois1953analyse,skitovitch1953property}, $\mathcal{A}_{X \to Y||Z}$ is statistically independent from $Z$.
 This implies that $\{X, Y||Z\}$ always satisfies the AIT condition.
 See Appendix \ref{Proof-proposition-exclusion-linear-model} for its complete proof. \end{proof}